MAQuesada/Google-Workspace-Agent/publication/publication-module3.md

 * **Graceful Degradation**: when retries are exhausted or limits are hit, the system responds with **clear fallback messages** instead of breaking the entire flow.
 The agent continues operating with reduced functionality rather than failing completely.

-* **Structured Logging**: every tool call is logged with context: errors, warnings, retries, and parameters.
-This structured trail not only supports observability but also powers smarter decisions about when to stop, escalate, or adapt behavior.
+* **Structured Logging**: every tool call is logged with context, including errors, warnings, retries, and parameters.
+This structured trail supports observability and enables more intelligent decisions about when to stop, escalate, or adapt behavior.

 By combining **deep observability** (via LangSmith) with **layered resilience** in tool orchestration, the agent becomes both **transparent and fault-tolerant**.
-It can handle real-world variability without collapsing under unexpected conditions, while giving developers the visibility needed to continuously improve its reliability.
+It can handle real-world variability without collapsing under unexpected conditions, giving developers the necessary visibility to improve its reliability continuously.

 ***

 ## API Layer 🔑

 One of the most important steps in moving from prototype to production was exposing the system through a **dedicated API**.
-This makes the agent accessible not only to developers but also to applications, user interfaces, and third-party integrations.
+This makes the agent accessible not only to developers and applications, but also to user interfaces and third-party integrations.
 An API transforms the agent from an isolated prototype into a service that can be consumed securely and consistently in different contexts.

 We chose **FastAPI** as the backbone for this layer because it strikes the right balance between **lightweight performance** and **enterprise-grade capabilities**.
-It is modern, efficient, and asynchronous by design—making it well suited for handling multiple user requests in parallel.
+It is modern, efficient, and asynchronous by design, making it well suited for handling multiple user requests in parallel.
 At the same time, it comes with built-in support for dependency injection, validation, and documentation, which allows us to maintain a clear and reliable contract between the backend and any clients that consume the service.
 In practice, this means we can evolve and extend the system without breaking existing integrations.

 The API exposes several endpoints, each designed to cover a specific aspect of the user’s interaction with the agent: